psi4/psi4/doc/sphinxman/source/sapt.rst

 For smaller systems (up to the size of a nucleic acid base pair), more accurate interaction energies can be obtained through higher-order SAPT computations.
-The SAPT module can perform density-fitted evaluations of SAPT2, SAPT2+, SAPT2+(3), and SAPT2+3 energies.
+The SAPT module can perform density-fitted evaluations of SAPT2, SAPT2+, SAPT2+(3), and SAPT2+3 energies for closed-shell systems only.
 Publications resulting from the use of the higher-order SAPT code should cite the following:
 [Hohenstein:2010:014101]_.

 For methods SAPT2+ and above, one can replace the many-body treatment of